michafvdw/NANDAlyze_PLE/README.md

 6) Has been tested with at least one case where the desired output is known (golden standard)
 7) At least one standardized prompt
 8) Can choose at least two language model
+9) Is used in a containerized and safe environment

 ### Should haves
 1) Can use both images and text files (multimodality)